Lyrismet/Lyrismet/README.md

 - 🌱 I’m currently learning **React.js, Vue.js, TypeScript**

-- ⚡ Fun fact: **I thought programming was complicated.
-But the whole point was that I thought it was because I was afraid of complexity!**
+- ⚡ Fun fact: **I used to think programming was hard.
+But it turned out I was just scared of the complexity!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">